Litera-V-JSC/Photis-api/README.md

 ## Notes on Response Structures:

+- Success response is always 200 or 204
 - All authenticated routes require JWT Bearer token passed in the `Authorization` header.
 - PDF reports and objects images are served as file downloads from server storage.
 - Category list is static as implemented.